val-iisc/GAMA-GAT/README.md

  - We demonstrate that Projected Gradient Descent based optimization (GAMA-PGD) leads to stronger attacks when a large number of steps (100) can be used, thereby making it suitable for defense evaluation; whereas, Frank-Wolfe based optimization (GAMA-FW) leads to stronger attacks when the number of steps used for attack are severely restricted (10), thereby making it useful for adversary generation during multi-step adversarial training.
  - We propose **Guided Adversarial Training (GAT)**, which achieves state-of-the-art results amongst existing single-step adversarial defenses.
 We demonstrate that the proposed defense can scale to large network sizes and to large scale datasets such as ImageNet-100.

 # Guided Adversarial Margin Attack

 The proposed Guided Adversarial Margin Attack (GAMA) utilizes function mapping of the clean image to guide the generation of adversaries, thereby resulting in stronger attacks.

 The following plot shows the Robust Accuracy (%) of different attacks against multiple random restarts.
 Evaluations are performed on TRADES WideResNet-34 model [2] for CIFAR-10, PGD-AT ResNet-50 model [3] for ImageNet (first 1000 samples), and TRADES SmallCNN model [2] for MNIST.

 <p align="left">
     <img src="https://github.com/GaurangSriramanan/GAMA-GAT/blob/main/GAMA_Robustness_vs_RR.PNG" width="1000"\>
 </p>

+# Guided Adversarial Training (Single-Step Adversarial Defense)

+The proposed defense GAT achieves state-of-the-art performance amongst single-step defenses by utilizing the proposed relaxation term for both attack generation and training.

 # Environment Settings